Squash

 Pennsylvania Dutch Crookneck – 105-110 days.
 Wonderful heirloom from 19th C & still a staple in many Amish gardens.
 Large squash resembles a butternut with a curved elongated thick neck which is very sweet solid flesh & the seeds are in the bulbous end.
 Also known as ‘neck pumpkin’.
 Very prolific, producing lots of 10-20 lb. fruit per plant.
 Good keeper.
 Disease & pest resistant.

-Waltham Butternut SOLD OUT IN 2023 – 95 days.
+Waltham Butternut – 95 days.
 Introduced in 1970.
 Heavy reliable producer of 9-10” long buff coloured fruit, weighing 4–5 lb with great flavour & a good keeper.
 Dark orange dry flesh has a sweet nutty flavour.
 Excellent keeper.
 20 seeds per packet.

 White’s Butterbush – 90 days.
 This excellent variety is being preserved by Seeds of Diversity with small farms trialling this variety in their regions.
 This long thin butternut varies in size but has a distinctive long neck with a small seed cavity.
 Very prolific & stores well.